Developer: SIE Japan Studio, Project Siren Publisher: SIE Release date: 2017

 Developer: Naughty Dog Publisher: SIE Release date: 2017

 We all knew this would place highly and rightly so.
-Even though the system is still young, it’s hard to believe that any PS4 game still to come will be able to squeeze every drop of life out of it quite like Uncharted 4 does, its cinematic scenes dripping with visuals that will remind you why you fell in love with gaming to begin with.
+With the PS4 nearing the end of its life, few PS4 games have been able to squeeze every drop of life out of it quite like Uncharted 4 does, its cinematic scenes dripping with visuals that will remind you why you fell in love with gaming to begin with.
 The set-pieces are jaw-dropping, the narrative compelling, and Nathan Drake’s dad jokes just as awful.

 Don’t just take my word for it, either.
 It’s one of only an elite few games to get a 10/10 on Cultured Vultures with Kieran McLoone being full of praise and love for Naughty Dog’s last foray into the series: